iconify/website/partials/icon-components/components/intro-color.md

-You can only change color of monotone icons.
+You can only change the color of monotone icons.
 Some icons, such as emoji, have a hardcoded palette that cannot be changed.

-To add color to a monotone icon simply change text color.
+To add color to a monotone icon, simply change text color.